 Assignments and Code Walks#

-The first assignments for each cohort (i.e. U1 and P1) are redeemable against the non-distinction-level content of the final exam.
-Assignments 3, 4, and 5 contain distinction-level tasks summing up to 10% of course marks (i.e. 75% of the assignment marks).
+The first assignment is redeemable against the core-level content of the final exam.
+Assignments 3 and 4 contain distinction-level tasks summing up to 10% of course marks (i.e. 25% of the assignment marks).
 During Assignment Submission, you need to indicate whether you would like to be evaluated on distinction-level tasks if possible.
-Your code needs to achieve at least 90% of the points available on non-distinction-level tasks on our automated tests in order for you to be evaluated on distinction-level content.
+Your code needs to achieve at least 90% of the points available on core-level tasks on our automated tests in order for you to be evaluated on distinction-level content.
 You will be told in your code walk whether this applies.

-An average student should aim to achieve around 90% of non-distinction level marks on each assessment item.
+An average student should aim to achieve around 90% of core-level marks on each assessment item.

 Assignments contain various programming tasks.
 It is important to complete these tasks in the style prescribed by the course, see in particular the Design Recipe.
-Assignments typically have a base deadline on a Friday at 3pm Canberra time, which can be pushed back via Assignment Variables, which essentially give you three tokens you can use to push a personal assignment deadline back by 24 hours each across all five assignments.
-You can get extensions instead of or on top of that, but not past the Tuesday following the base deadline, as the Wednesday is the assessment return date, which in this case marks the beginning of assessment feedback: on that day, you will be notified whether we received a submission from you that we could sufficiently evaluate such that you can proceed to the main step of assignment marking, which is attending a code walk.
+Assignments typically have a base deadline on a Friday at 3pm Canberra time, which can be pushed back via Extension Tokens.
+Essentially they give you two opportunities you can use to push a personal assignment deadline back by 24 hours each across all four assignments.
+You can get Extensions instead of or on top of that, but not past Tuesday 15:00 following the base deadline, as Tuesday evening is the assessment return time, which in this case marks the beginning of assessment feedback: on that moment, you will be notified whether we received a submission from you that we could sufficiently evaluate such that you can proceed to the main step of assignment marking, which is attending a code walk.

 Code Walks#

 Code walks are small-scale meetings where you explain the code you submitted to tutors and answer questions about related course content.
 This determines your complete assignment mark, which is based on a combination of correctness, form, and understanding, with a heavy emphasis on the latter two.
 A usual code walk will take about an hour and be attended by two tutors and around four students.
-Each student will be asked to explain their code and answer questions for around 10 minutes, and at the end of the hour get immediate feedback from the tutors.
+Each student will be asked to explain their code and answer questions for around 10 minutes.
+The feedback will be provided at a later date, along with the results of the automarker tests.

 In this process, you can also specify preferences for times outside of your registered lab time, and we will try to accommodate this where possible.
 However, we assume that you are at least available for all the times during your registered lab time.